Testing services locally

 For example, if your frontend normally calls your API at https://my-app.tryforte.dev, change the base URL in your local environment to http://localhost:8080.

-Here's how end-user authentication works through the proxy:
+End-user authentication works through the proxy like this:

 - User logs in through your app's authentication flow (Google OAuth, email/phone verification, etc.)